GeneralMy charts only show a limited amount of data - how do I fix this?

 OnSecondLastBarOfDelistedSecurity = !IsNull(GetFnData("DelistingDate")) AND (BarIndex() == (LastValue(BarIndex()) -1) OR DateTime() >= GetFnData("DelistingDate") ) ; OnLastTwoBarsOfDelistedSecurity = !IsNull(GetFnData("DelistingDate")) AND (BarIndex() >= (LastValue(BarIndex()) -1) OR DateTime() >= GetFnData("DelistingDate") ); Buy = Buy AND NOT OnLastTwoBarsOfDelistedSecurity; Sell = Sell OR OnSecondLastBarOfDelistedSecurity; // If you have a short selling system you will also need to include the following: Short = Short AND NOT OnLastTwoBarsOfDelistedSecurity; Cover = Cover OR OnSecondLastBarOfDelistedSecurity;

 If you are using any sort of rotational backtest or ranking backtest (where you iterate through each stock and generate rankings at the start of the test), AmiBroker will use the start date of the first security in the exploration or backtest.
 When you are testing against listed and delisted stocks that have different IPO dates and delisting dates, it may be very difficult to find a security that traded for every day of the backtest period.
+There are at least two ways of solving this issue.

 In AmiBroker versions prior to v6.13, when SetForeign is used, AmiBroker needs to keep the contents of the foreign symbols in its in-memory cache.
 If the number of foreign symbols accessed exceeds the cache size then error 47 will be given.
 You should increase the In-memory cache size in Tools > Preferences > Data.
 Ensure that "max. symbols" and "max.
 MegaBytes" have enough size to cache all symbols.
 Alternatively, upgrade to AmiBroker v6.20.1 or above.